Task #2675: bonded CUDA offload task

 - we try to prefetch -- this will prevent running at full occupnacy, but based on my tests even at 50%occupancy the non-virial kernel runs only a few % slower, so the gain from efficient access will outweigh that loss.
 Also note that while

 int3 loads do "vectorize", these are still two loads (and 8- and a 4-byte load).

 - consider devising an improved version of

 t_iparam that allows efficient loads of parameters, i.e. vectorized loads from adjascent memory locations rather than non-vectorized loads from a "gappy" union representation.

-#7 Updated by Szilárd Páll 12 days ago
+#7 Updated by Szilárd Páll over 1 year ago

 Magnus Lundborg wrote: